 The Texas Success Initiative (TSI) is a program designed to ensure students attending public colleges and universities in Texas have the necessary reading, math, and writing skills to be successful in college-level coursework.
-Texas Success Initiative involves an assessment component, an individual advising component and a developmental education program for those students who do not pass all parts of the assessment.
+Texas Success Initiative involves an assessment component (TSIA2), an individual advising component and a developmental education program for those students who do not pass all parts of the assessment.

-Students who are not exempt from the Texas Success Initiative must present test scores in order to register.
+Please see below for information about exemptions.
 Students who are exempt must present official documentation of their exemption in order to register.

+Students who are not exempt from the Texas Success Initiative Assessment must present test scores in order to register.

 How Do I Know if I'm Exempt?

-- A combined critical reading/math score of 1070 or higher and a minimum of 500 on the mathematics section will exempt a student from the math section of the TSI.
+- A math score of 22 will exempt a student from the math section of the TSIA2.

-- An end of course (EOC) minimum Level 2 score of 4000 on the English III EOC will exempt a student on the reading and writing portions of the TSI.
+- A minimum English III end of course (EOC) Level 2 score of 4000 will exempt a student from the ELAR section of the TSIA2.